MustaphaLateb/python-ecology-lesson/00-short-introduction-to-Python.md

 # The Basics of Python

+## Learning Objectives
+*Lower-level objectives (Remember/Understand)*
+* Identify the main advantages of Python.
+* Explain what is meant when we say that Python is an “interpreted language”.
+* Identify the three most basic Python data types.
+* Explain the difference between `2 * 4` and `2 ** 4`.
+* Explain why `13 % 5` returns `3`.
+* Describe the basic properties of the following: List, Tuple, Dictionary

+*Higher-level objectives (Apply/Analyze/Evaluate/Synthesize)*
+* Demonstrate how you would print a variable on the command line versus in a script.
+* Describe the purpose of a method and demonstrate how you find out what methods are available.
+* Compare and contrast tuples and lists.
+* Compare and contrast dictionaries with other sequential types.
+* Give an example of a properly structured function that takes three inputs, and outputs the sum of the first two inputs, divided by the third input.

+## Why Python?
 Python is a general purpose programming language, that supports rapid development of scripts and applications.